videojs/generator-videojs-plugin/docs/standards.md

 # Brightcove video.js Plugin Standards

-This document contains the standard rules of structure, tooling, and workflow used at [Brightcove](https://www.brightcove.com) in developing both open-source and proprietary plugins for [video.js](http://videojs.com).
+This document contains the standard rules of structure, automation, and workflow used at [Brightcove](https://www.brightcove.com) in developing both open-source and proprietary plugins for [video.js](http://videojs.com).

 These rules are by no means required for community plugins.
 This document and the Yeoman generator it is part of are provided as open source for the good of the community.
 If you don't agree with these standards, by all means stick to your own preferences in your own plugin projects!